-Contribution Type Index Name Source Notes

-Transport Baxter The Dept for This index is a

-contributions Business, Innovation composite index

-(excluding Public & Skills comprising the

-Transport Services) following weighted

-indices from the Civil

-Engineering Formula

-'1990 Series'

-Index 1: Labour &

-Supervision (25%)

-Index 2: Plant & Road

-Vehicles (25%)

-Index 3: Aggregates

-(30%)

-Index 9: Coated

-Macadam &

-Bitumous Products

-(30%)

-Public Transport RPIX ONS RPIX is a measure of

-Services inflation in the UK.
-It

-Contributions is equivalent to the

-Retail Price Index

-(RPI) excluding

-mortgage interest

-payments.

-All Other Tender Price The Dept for The PUBSEC index is

-contributions Index of Public Sector Business, Innovation compiled from bills

-Building (Non- & Skills of quantities of

-housing) PUBSEC accepted tenders

-(incorporating SE forwarded from
+Contribution Type Index Name Source Notes Transport contributions (excluding Public Transport Services) Baxter Made available through the Building Cost Information Service (BCIS) of the Royal Institute of Chartered Surveyors (RCIS) This index is a composite index comprising the following weighted indices from the Civil Engineering Formula '1990 Series' Index 1: Labour & Supervision (25%) Index 2: Plant & Road Vehicles (25%) Index 3: Aggregates (30%) Index 9: Coated Macadam & Bitumous Products (20%) Public Transport Services Contributions All Other contributions RPIX Tender Price Index of Public Sector ONS Made available through the Building RPIX is a measure of inflation in the UK.
+It is equivalent to the Retail Price Index (RPI) excluding mortgage interest payments.
+The PUBSEC index is compiled from bills Contributions Building (Non- housing) PUBSEC Cost Information Service (BCIS) of the Royal Institute of of quantities of accepted tenders forwarded from

-location factor) Government
+Chartered Surveyors Government

-Departments.
+(RICS) Departments.
 The

-Index is an indicator
+, Index is an indicator

 of the trend in

 accepted tender

 prices for

 constructing public

 sector works in Great

 Britain.
 The results

 are published

 quarterly.